Dar-rius/gproject/README.md

 Then create an environment variable naming it `gproject`.

-The stable version is not available, if you are under linux or mac os you will probably have errors on the use of the CLI.
+The stable version is not available, if you encounter a problem do not hesitate to create an issue.